CaesiumSG/Socialist-Utility-Bot/README.md

 # FAQ
 1) Module is not found

 you likely need to update the node modules, try doing `npm install`, `npm update` or `npm install [the missing module]`

+2) cmd.run is not defined.

+Its a huge bug that i will fix after my exams so yea.

 # Updates